Rhema Soul

-Rhema Soul, is a Christian hip hop trio from Fort Lauderdale, Florida, consisting of Butta-P, JuanLove, and K-Nuff.
+Rhema Soul, is an American Christian hip hop trio from Fort Lauderdale, Florida, consisting of Butta-P, JuanLove, and K-Nuff.
 They started as a band with the 2007 independent release Worn Soles.
 Good City Music released the trio's second album Dope Beats Good News: The EP in 2008, Fingerprints in 2010 and Red in 2012.
 The band collaborated with Gawvi on their fifth album Dope Beats, Good News Vol. 2, which was released by Good City Music on October 8, 2013.
 Each of the last three albums have charted with Billboard Top Gospel Albums.

 Early life

-Rhema Soul are a South Florida based Christian hip hop trio from Fort Lauderdale, Florida, who are Butta-P, JuanLove, and K-Nuff.
+Rhema Soul are a South Florida-based Christian hip hop trio from Fort Lauderdale, Florida, who are Butta-P, JuanLove, and K-Nuff.
 Members K-Nuff and Juan Love were part of a rap group for two years prior to the group's formation.
 Butta P., married to K-Nuff, had a passion for music as well and the three decided to form a group.